-20 Determination of length of eligible service
+18 Determination of length of eligible service

-- (1) Service must not be taken into account for the Medal if it is service for which an award for long service, good conduct or efficiency has been made by, or in the name of, The Sovereign or by the Governor-General. - (2) Simultaneous periods of eligible service given to approved organisations by a member of those organisations count as a single period of service. - (3) Subject to subregulation (4): - (a) all eligible service of a person in an organisation given on, or after, the approval date of the organisation may be counted for the purposes of regulation 16 or 17; and - (b) all eligible service of a person in an organisation given before the organisation becomes an approved organisation may be counted for the purposes of regulation 16 or 17 if, at the time when the person seeks to have the eligible service counted, the organisation has become an approved organisation. - (4) A determination under regulation 4 or 10 may specify: - (a) the date of the first day of service in the organisation that can be counted as eligible service; or - (b) a period service within which can be counted as eligible service.
+- (1) Service must not be counted for the award of the Medal if it is service for which an award for long service, good conduct or efficiency has been made by, or in the name of, The Sovereign or by the Governor-General. - (2) Simultaneous periods of eligible service given to approved organisations by a member of those organisations count as a single period of service.

+- (3) Subject to subregulation (4): - (a) all eligible service of a person in an organisation given on, or after, the approval date of the organisation may be counted for the purposes of regulation 14 or 15; and - (b) all eligible service of a person in an organisation given before the organisation becomes an approved organisation may be counted for the purposes of regulation 14 or 15 if, at the time when the person seeks to have the eligible service counted, the organisation has become an approved organisation.

+(4) A determination under regulation 4 or 9 may specify:

+- (a) the date of the first day of service in the organisation that can be counted as eligible service; or - (b) a period within which service can be counted as eligible service.

-21 Service with the Defence Force before 20 April 1982
+19 Service with the Defence Force before 20 April 1982

-Despite subregulation 20 (1), a period, or periods, of DFSA efficient service or DLSM qualifying service before 20 April 1982 may be counted for the purposes of regulation 16 as if the period, or periods, were an equivalent period, or periods, of eligible service in an approved organisation if:
+Despite subregulation 18 (1), a period, or periods, of DFSA efficient service or DLSM qualifying service before 20 April 1982 may be counted for the purposes of regulation 14 as if the period, or periods, were an equivalent period, or periods, of eligible service in an approved organisation if:

-- (a) the period is, or the periods in total amount to, at least 15 years; and - (b) the person has given at least one day of that service on, or after, 14 February 1975.
+- (a) the period is, or the periods in total amount to, at least 15 years; and - (b) the person has given at least 1 day of that service on, or after, 14 February 1975.

-22 Periods of service with the Defence Force
+Periods of service with the Defence Force

-- (1) A period, or periods, of DFSA efficient service or DLSM qualifying service may be counted for the purposes of regulation 16 or 17 as if the period, or periods, were an equivalent period, or periods, of eligible service in an approved organisation if: - (a) the period has not, or the periods have not, been counted for an award of a defence long service award, because the period is, or the periods in total are:
+- (1) A period, or periods, of DFSA efficient service or DLSM qualifying service may be counted for the purposes of regulation 14 or 15 as if the period, or periods, were an equivalent period, or periods, of eligible service in an approved organisation if: - (a) the period has not, or the periods have not, been counted for an award of a defence long service award, because the period is, or the periods in total are: - (i) insufficient for any defence long service award; or